Healing Through Nature gives monthly DONATIONS to:

-Healing Through Nature offers different forms of Community Service, including self-appointed guardianship of specific Lands, where the public services do not or will not remove garbage.
+Healing Through Nature offers different forms of Community Service, including self-appointed guardianship of specific Lands.

-Healing Through Nature engages only by Invitation from the Land, and in Service, in acknowledgement of the elemental ethics of peace, love, and healing.
+Healing Through Nature, as a spiritual intermediary with the Land, engages in Service, in reciprocal relationship, in acknowledgement of the Elemental Ethics of peace, love, and healing.

 Webster's Dictionary: GUARDIAN |ˈgärdēən|. noun: 1. a defender, protector, or keeper: self-appointed guardians of public.....
 2. a person who looks after and is legally responsible for someone who is unable to manage their own affairs.
 3. the superior of a Franciscan convent.
 DERIVATIVES: guardianship |-ˌSHip| noun.
 ORIGIN late Middle English: from Old French garden, of Germanic origin.

-- STILLAGUAMISH RIVER: from the Ocean-mouth of the River, and an approximate quarter mile stretch up-river, via canoe.
+- TWO.
+Our LOCAL RIVER: from the Ocean-mouth of the River, and an approximate quarter mile stretch up-river, via canoe.
 We pick-up garbage, and also talk with local fishermen who care about the moratoriums on fishes, and illegal poaching.